Home of Neighbour Day

-There have been many times in the past couple of years when I have been asked why Relationships Australia decided in 2013 to take on the annual Neighbour Day campaign.
-My response has been that Neighbour Day is about the importance of healthy relationships within communities, and about the promotion of good mental health.
+There have been many times in the past couple of years when we have been asked why Relationships Australia decided in 2013 to take on the annual Neighbour Day campaign.
+Our response has been that Neighbour Day is about the importance of healthy relationships within communities, and about the promotion of good mental health.